doomedraven/VirusTotalApi/README.md

                         see scan info, for full scan report use verbose mode, and dump if you want save already scanned samples -fr, --file-scan-recursive
-                        Recursive dir walk, use this insted of --file-scan if you want recursive
+                        Recursive dir walk, use this instead of --file-scan if you want recursive
   -u, --url-scan        Url scan, support space separated list, Max 4 urls (or
                         25 if you have private api), but you can provide more